The Genetics Behind Lacy Coat Colors

 The following is an overview of basic coat color genetics for Lacy Dog owners and breeders.
 Technical language is kept to a minimum and geared towards a pratical approach to breeding and assessing various coat colors.

 All black areas on a dog are caused by cells producing eumelanin.
 However, there are genes which can turn eumelanin into other colors such as blue and liver.
 If a dog has any of the genes then all of the black in its coat will be changed.
-Blue dogs should be black but since they have genes that affect the black in their coats, we call them "dilutes" and their black it turned to blue.
+Blue dogs should be black but since they have genes that affect the black in their coats, we call them "dilutes" and their black is turned to blue.
 Thanks to dilution, black and chocolate dogs are turned into blues and grays.
 A black dog with the dilution gene becomes blue and a liver dog becomes isabella.
 The Weimaraner is an example of an isabella dog.
 Eumelanin is present in the other parts of the dog such as the eye and nose leather.
 The nose can be black, slate, or fleshy colored depending on the type of eumelanin the dog can produce.
 Dilution also affects the color of the eye iris so dark pigment in the eye becomes lighter, and the eyes turn from dark brown to light brown, amber, or yellow.
 The dilution gene affects eumelanin (black and liver) although phaeomelanin (red) may be lightened slightly as well.

 Most blue lacys are blue because they have the dominant black gene and the dilution gene but there is another way to make a blue dog.
 It is called recessive black and it is very rare.
 A Recessive Blue Lacy, appears no different from a normal dominant Blue Lacy.
 So, unless you're a breeder and color is a concern, recessive black is unimportant.
 Recessive Blue Lacys will breed differently than dominant Blue lacys.
 Since all Blue lacys can produce different colored offpsirng depending on their carrier status, if breeding for a certain color (or breeding to avoid a certain color) is a concern, testing blues for recessives such as clear red, agouti red, and Tri will help you know what color pups will be produced.

 Tri Lacys are blue with tan points.
-This pattern is a result of a recessive agouti gene and is generally referred to in other breeds and black and tan.
+This pattern is a result of a recessive agouti gene and is generally referred to in other breeds as black and tan.
 The pattern is shared by other working breeds such as the Doberman and Rottweiler and by various hound breeds.
 Tan - pointed dogs can have a black, blue, or brown (liver) back but will always have points that are some shade of tan.

 Ocasionally, we see examples of Saddle backs in the Lacy breed.
 Though they are often called "Tris" a dog with the creeping tan pattern has slightly more red/tan than a normal black and tan - usually spreading to the area around the eyes.